Trade Finance Guide: Bank Tools for Global Supply Chains

 The Role of Trade Finance in Mitigating Risk

-Trade finance provides an array of tools and solutions that facilitate collaboration between exporters and importers while reducing exposure to risk.
-Here are some ways in which it functions as a barrier:
+Trade finance provides tools and solutions that facilitate collaboration between exporters and importers while reducing risk exposure, including options for improving cash flow.
+Here are some ways in which it functions as a barrier to financial loss in trade and supply chain finance:

 1. Letters of Credit (LCs)